RejuthaSree/Prodigy_SD_02/README.md

 - Takes user input using the Scanner module
 - Provides feedback after every guess
 - Tracks and displays the number of attempts
-- Uses *recursion* to continue the guessing loop
+- Uses recursion to continue the guessing loop
 - Built using Java and IntelliJ IDEA

 🧪 Sample Input/output
 - Hello!
 Welcome to Guess the number game
 - Enter your Guess between 0 to 100
--28
+- 28
--Your guess is 28
+- Your guess is 28
--28 is low
--Try again
--50
--Your guess is 50
--50 is low
+- 28 is low
--Try again
+- Try again
--70
+- 70
--Your guess is 70
+- Your guess is 70
--70 is low
--Try again
--90
--Your guess is 90
--90 is low
+- 70 is low
--Try again
+- Try again
--95
+- 95
--Your guess is 95
+- Your guess is 95
--95 is low
+- 95 is low
--Try again
+- Try again
--97
+- 97
--Your guess is 97
+- Your guess is 97
--Congratulations!
-You won the game in 6 attempts
+- Congratulations!
+You won the game in 4 attempts

 Process finished with exit code 0